MRC01/DnDFile/README.md

 This program uses 2 fonts when printing: Garamond and DejaVu Sans.
 Both are freely available.
 If you don't have them installed, the printouts won't look right.

+The app has 1 command-line parameter: -font N.
+N is an integer that adjusts relative font size, positive or negative.
+Java Swing was made back when monitors were lower res with less DPI than they have today.
+Thus, its default font sizes are too small for modern monitors.
+Typically, "-font +4" works well, but you can use any size adjustment.